10 Cheap Stocks to Buy Under $10

 On Oct.
 30, Vonage announced several new products, a new logo and a fresh marketing campaign designed to make one thing very clear: The company plans on being a leader in this new software era.

-If Vonage can manage to pull off this transition, it just might reach its $11.80 12-month price target, implying almost 50% upside.
+If Vonage can manage to pull off this transition, it just might reach its $12.10 12-month price target, implying over 50% upside.

 Plug Power (PLUG)